cbyexample/cbyexample.github.io/mdpages/strings.md

 In this example, `char *s = "Foo";` declares `s` as a pointer to `char`, and initializes it with the address of a the first character in a read-only string with static storage duration.
-`char buf[] = "Bar";` on the other hand allocates an array with automatic storage duration and initializes it with the string `[B] [a] [r] [\0]`.
-This means that you are free to modify it.
+`char buf[] = "Bar";` on the other hand creates an array with automatic storage duration and initializes it with the string `[B] [a] [r] [\0]`.
+This means that you are free to modify its contents.

 String literals have the type `char[N]`, where `N` is the number of bytes in the string (including the null character).